 There was no fully operational, institutionalised monitoring mechanism, with provision for public feedback, on the availability of essential medicine (Milestone 2.2).
-This was confirmed by Sarvodaya, a civil society organisation advocating better health service delivery.
-However, the NMRA stated that the Medical Supplies Division (MSD) under the Ministry of Health was developing basic online infrastructure to track stocks of medicine and supplies at the national, regional, and local level.
+This was confirmed by Sarvodaya, a civil society organisation advocating better health service delivery.3 However, the NMRA stated that the Medical Supplies Division (MSD) under the Ministry of Health was developing basic online infrastructure to track stocks of medicine and supplies at the national, regional, and local level.4

 The ministry noted that a number of health clinics and hospitals had started presenting information about the availability of quality essential medicines at public-facing locations (Milestone 2.3).
-However, this was not taking place in a uniform or systematic manner.
-The pharmacy rating system was also not in place by the midterm (Milestone 2.4).
-A representative from the NMRA reported that they developed guidelines that could eventually inform such a rating system.
-A civil society representative from Sarvodaya added that no specific lobbying had been undertaken by civil society in this regard.
+However, this was not taking place in a uniform or systematic manner.5 The pharmacy rating system was also not in place by the midterm (Milestone 2.4).
+A representative from the NMRA reported that they developed guidelines that could eventually inform such a rating system.6 A civil society representative from Sarvodaya added that no specific lobbying had been undertaken by civil society in this regard.7 buoyed by the consistent reduction of prices of essential medicines.8 Thus, they did not consider the appointment of an advisory board a matter of urgent concern.